Drachenfels/python-schema/README.md

 Cons:

-    - due to simplicity it escalates quickly towards hard to comprehend structures
+    - due too simplicity it escalates quickly towards hard to comprehend structures
     - not obvious to override functionality
-    - if we have classes why not to use them?
+    - if python has classes why not to use them?

 Marshmallow (https://marshmallow.readthedocs.io/en/3.0/)

 Pros:

     - capable
-    - easy to read (up certain point)
+    - easy to read (up to certain point)

 Cons:

     - pre-processing, post-processing, methods
     - integration with orms
-    - not obvious how to override functionality
+    - metaclasses

 JSON Schema (https://json-schema.org/)